sa-tre/satre-specification/docs/source/standard.md

 ## 3. Data management

-The ability of the TRE organisation to manage data assets and ensure information remains secure.
+This capability concerns the ability of the TRE organisation to manage data assets and ensure information remains secure.

 ### 3.1 Data lifecycle management

-The ability of the TRE organisation to manage how and where data is stored, how it moves, changes and is removed.
+_The ability of the TRE organisation to manage how and where data is stored, how it moves, changes and is removed._

 ```{list-table}
 :header-rows: 1